LadyMisticus/kep-hack/README.md

 Bird is the "avian" type, focusing on the parts of a bird's body, particularly the beak.
 * Bird is super-effective against: Bug, Grass
 * Bird is not very effective against: Rock, Steel
-* Bird is weak to: Poison, Rock
+* Bird is weak to: Poison, Rock, Electric
 * Bird resists: Bug, Grass

 Moves: